snipsco/tensorflow-build/README.md

 Script | Description
 --- | ---
-compile-arm.sh | clones the `raspberry/tools` repository an launches a cross compilation using the toolchain in it.
-Takes the tensorflow version as a parameter compile.sh | clones and build build tensorflow for current machine.
-Takes the tensorflow version as a parameter create-deb-armhf.sh | builds tensorflow for `armhf` and pakages it in a `deb` file.
-You need to be on a debian based system, deb is output in `target` dir create-deb-native.sh | builds tensorflow for `amd64` and pakages it in a `deb` file.
-You need to be on a debian based system, deb is output in `target` dir create-deb.sh | Generic script for creating a deb.
-Launch it without args for usage create-pkgconfig.sh | Generic script for creating a pc.
-Launch it without args for usage cross-compile.sh | Generic script for cloning and building tensorflow using a cross toolchain.
+`compile-arm.sh` | clones the `raspberry/tools` repository an launches a cross compilation using the toolchain in it.
+Takes the tensorflow version as a parameter
+`compile.sh` | clones and build build tensorflow for current machine.
+Takes the tensorflow version as a parameter `create-deb-armhf.sh` | builds tensorflow for `armhf` and pakages it in a `deb` file.
+You need to be on a debian based system, deb is output in `target` dir
+`create-deb-native.sh` | builds tensorflow for `amd64` and pakages it in a `deb` file.
+You need to be on a debian based system, deb is output in `target` dir
+`create-deb.sh` | Generic script for creating a deb.
+Launch it without args for usage `create-pkgconfig.sh` | Generic script for creating a pc.
+Launch it without args for usage `cross-compile.sh` | Generic script for cloning and building tensorflow using a cross toolchain.
 Launch it without args for usage

 ### Building a deb

-Just launch `create-deb-armhf.sh` or `create-deb-native.sh` and go for a cup of coffee, the .deb will be created in the `target` repository
+Just launch `create-deb-armhf.sh` or `create-deb-native.sh` and go for a cup of coffee, the `.deb` will be created in the `target` repository

 ### Building for archlinux

-A `PKGBUILD` is provided in the `archlinux` folder running `makepkg` in in ths folder should be all that you need
+A `PKGBUILD` is provided in the `archlinux` folder running `makepkg` in in this folder should be all that you need

 ## Bonus : Using with Rust

-You can use tensorflow with your rust projects using the `tensorflow` crate, its dependency, `tensorflow-sys` will seek the `libtensorflow\_c.so` using pkgconfig and build it if it doesn't find it
+You can use tensorflow with your rust projects using the `tensorflow` crate, its dependency, `tensorflow-sys` will seek the `libtensorflow_c.so` using pkgconfig and build it if it doesn't find it

 ### Native build